duck511/Lonely-Valley/index.md

 3. **You must respect the right of other players to enjoy the game**.
 Please refrain from placing loudspeakers/sirens unless you are far, far away from anybody else.
 Do not spam the Global chat with your one-to-one conversations, create a party and invite a few people to it if you wish to talk at length.
 Do not stalk other players unless you were invited.

-4. **Do not abuse glitches, bug, cheats or admin tools.** Any benefit obtained through these must be surrendered immediately, and any damage must be immediately rectified.
+4. **Do not abuse glitches, bugs, cheats or admin tools.** Any benefit obtained through these must be surrendered immediately, and any damage must be immediately rectified.

 ### Chat
 1. No 18+ words or conversations.